stevenhggns/Buckley_Lab_SIP_project_protocols/microcosm/SIP_fullCyc_pilot_microcosm.md

 1. Take a sample of air with the syringe (250 uL) and inject it into the "air" 2 mL vial.
 1. Note the time you ended flushing the flasks because this will serve as the starting time for the next gas sampling.

+# Substrate additions

+## Preparation

+This can be done days in advance.

+### Soluble substrates

+#### Materials

+* MilliQ H2O
+* Murashige and Skoog base salts mixture (Sigma M5524)
+* 12C substrates
+* 13C substrates
+* 15 ml conicals
+* 10 ml syringes
+* 0.2 um syringe filters (23 mm)

+#### Method

+1. Label a conical for each treatment.
+1. Add H2O to each
+1. Add base salts to each
+1. Add 12C substrate to each
+	* Leave out if 13C substrate for treatment
+	* Vortex and head to ~50oC to solubalize if needed
+		* Heat needed for vanillin
+1. Add 13C substrate to each
+	* Make sure substrates are solubalized
+1. Syringe filter each treatment solution into a new 15 ml conical
+1. Store in fridge until use
+	* The vanillin should not recrystalize in the fridge.

+### Insoluble substrates

+#### Materials

+* 12C substrates
+* 13C substrates
+* aluminum foil
+* weigh paper

+#### Method

+1. Weigh out 12C and 13C substrates in amounts for individual microcosm additions.
+	* Pre-fold the weigh paper to make a wrapper.
+1. Fold up weigh paper with substrate and fold that in aluminum foil
+	* Label

+## Application

+### Materials

+* Mucosal Atomization Device (MAD)
+* Insoluble Substrate Addition Device (ISAD)
+	* 50 ml pipette cut to 6 in
+	* 250 um mesh
+	* rubber band
+	* parafilm
+* Soluble substrate solutions
+* Foil packets of insoluble substrate
+* Sterile reagent troughs
+* Sterile MilliQ water
+* Metal stand with quick release tube clamp
+* Long metal spatual

+### Method

+#### Soluble substrate

+1. Flush MAD with 5 ml H2O 3 times
+	* Do this between each soluble substrate treatment
+1. Pipette the amount of soluble substrate solution needed for 1 microcosm into trough
+1. Suck up solution with 10 ml syringe (MAD not attached).
+	* Suck in ~2 ml atmosphere (used for flushing all liquid out of MAD)
+1. Attach MAD.
+1. Apply substrate treatment to soil.
+	* MAD tip should be ~1/2 to 3/4 inch from soil.
+	* Move quickly around soil and soak it all.
+1. Repeat for other microcosms.
+	* Be sure to flush MAD in between substrate treatments.

+#### Insoluble substrate

+1. Clamp ISAD to metal stand
+1. Place unstoppered microcosm under ISAD
+	* This catches any substrate that falls through ISAD during loading.
+1. Unwrap foil packet(s) of substrate needed for microcosm and dump onto weigh paper
+1. Dump substrate into ISAD.
+1. Move microcosm off stand.
+1. Carefully release ISAD.
+	* Vibrations will cause loss of substate!
+1. Place ISAD into microcosm (~1/2 - 1 inch from soil)
+1. Repeatedly tap on ISAD to dispense substrate.
+	* The metal spatual may need to be inserted into the ISAD to help with dispensing.
+	* Make sure all of the substrate has been dispensed.

 ## Clean up checklist: